Are federal taxes progressive?

-The estate tax is only imposed on households with high levels of wealth (only wealth in excess of an exemption amount is subject to the tax, and that amount for those who die in 2016 is about $5.5 million and effectively double that for married couples).
+The estate tax is only imposed on households with high levels of wealth (only wealth in excess of an exemption amount is subject to the tax, and that amount for those who die in 2017 is $5.49 million and effectively double that for married couples).
 High-wealth is almost always commensurate with high income, so, when households are classified by income, virtually the entire estate tax burden falls on the very highest income households.

 An excise tax increases the price of the taxed good or service relative to the prices of other goods and services.
 So households that consume more of the taxed good or service as a share of their total consumption face relatively more of the tax burden from this change in relative prices.
 The regressivity of excise taxes is primarily the result of this relative price effect, because, on average, alcohol and tobacco represent a declining share of consumption as household income rises.

 Urban-Brookings Tax Policy Center.
-Table T15-0050.
-“Effective Federal Tax Rates—All Tax Units, by Expanded Cash Income Percentile, 2016.”
+Table T16-0094.
+“Effective Federal Tax Rates—All Tax Units, by Expanded Cash Income Percentile, 2017.”

 Burman, Leonard E. 2007.
 "Fairness in Tax Policy: Testimony Before the Subcommittee on Financial Services and General Government, House Appropriations Committee."
 Washington, DC: Urban Institute.